Children in blended families and stepfamilies: how they feel

 - Keep up the activities that you usually do with your child, like always going for a walk and a hot chocolate together on a Sunday morning.

 - Enjoy time with your child.
-You could try something new, like going out for the day or having a night away with your child, but without your new partner and stepchildren.
+You could try something new, like going out for the day or having a night away with your child without your new partner and their child.

-- Make some time for your child each day if possible – to catch up on her day and to check how she’s going.
+- Make some time for your child each day if possible.
+This can give you the chance to catch up on your child’s day and check how they’re going.

-If you give your child time to get to know his new step-parent and you don’t expect too much early on, it can help your child work through any uncertain or negative feelings.
+If you give your child time to get to know your new partner and you don’t expect too much early on, it can help your child work through any uncertain or negative feelings.
 These tips might help:

 - Talk to your child about why you’ve repartnered and what you like about having a new partner.

 - Make it clear to both your partner and your child that you expect them to respect each other – but they don’t have to love each other.

-- Go at your child’s pace – don’t try to rush the relationship with her new step-parent.
+- Go at your child’s pace – don’t try to rush the relationship between your child and your partner.

-- Try to create relaxed and safe times when your child can get to know his step-parent better.
-For example, they could watch a movie together, go for a walk, or play board games.
+- Try to create relaxed and safe times when your child can get to know your partner better.
+For example, they could watch a movie together, go for a walk or play board games.

 Your child’s relationship with their other parent

-Children in blended families can sometimes feel ‘stuck in the middle’ between their parents and worry about which parent they should be loyal to.
-You can help your child avoid or handle this situation by:
+Children in blended families and stepfamilies can sometimes feel ‘stuck in the middle’ between their parents.
+They might worry about which parent they should be loyal to.
+Here are some ideas for helping your child avoid or handle this situation:

-- ensuring your child has regular contact with his other parent, as long as it’s safe for your child
+- Ensure your child has regular contact with their other parent, as long as this is safe for your child.

-- trying not to criticise your former partner in front of your child
+- Try not to criticise your child’s other parent in front of your child.

-- not asking your child to pass messages to his other parent
+- Avoid asking your child to pass messages to their other parent.

-- not quizzing your child about what he did at his other parents’ house – let your child tell you what he wants to tell you
+- Avoid asking your child about what they did at their other parents’ house – let your child tell you what they want to tell you.